-Until a development contribution required in relation to a development has been paid, Council may:
+Until a development contribution has been paid, Council may:

-- in the case of a development contribution assessed on subdivision, withhold a certificate under section 224(c) of the Resource Management Act 1991; - in the case of a development contribution assessed on building consent, withhold a Code Compliance Certificate under section 95 of the Building Act 2004: - in the case of a development contribution assessed on an authorisation for a service connection, withhold a service connection to the development; - in the case of a development contribution assessed on a land use consent application, prevent the commencement of resource consent under the Resource Management Act 1991; or - in the case where a development has been undertaken without a building consent, withhold a Certificate of Acceptance for building work already done under section 99 of the Building Act 2004.
+- in the case of a development contribution assessed on subdivision, withhold a certificate under section 224(c) of the Resource Management Act 1991; - in the case of a development contribution assessed on building consent, withhold a Code Compliance Certificate under section 95 of the Building Act 2004; - in the case of a development contribution assessed on an authorisation for a service connection, withhold a service connection to the development; - in the case of a development contribution assessed on a land use consent application, prevent the commencement of resource consent under the Resource Management Act 1991; or - in the case where a development has been undertaken without a building consent, withhold a Certificate of Acceptance for building work already done under section 99 of the Building Act 2004.

-We may register the development contribution under the Statutory Land Charges Registration Act 1928 as a charge on the title of the land in respect of which the development contribution was required, as provided for in section 208 of the Local Government Act 2002.
+The Council may register the development contribution under the Land Transfer Act 2017 as a charge on the title of the land in respect of which the development contribution was required, as provided for in section 208 of the Local Government Act 2002.